irmen/prog8/docs/source/programming.rst

 .. important::
-    Unlike most other programming languages, a new scope is *not* created inside for, while and repeat statements, the if statement, and the branching conditionals.
+    Unlike most other programming languages, a new scope is *not* created inside for, while, repeat, and do-until statements, the if statement, and the branching conditionals.
     These all share the same scope from the subroutine they're defined in.
     You can define variables in these blocks, but these will be treated as if they were defined in the subroutine instead.